 The Contractor may be required to perform surveys at AHCCCS' request.
 AHCCCS may provide the survey tool or require the Contractor to develop the survey tool.
 The final survey tool shall be approved in advance by AHCCCS as specified in Attachment F3, Contractor Chart of Deliverables.
-The results and the analysis of the results shall be submitted to the Division of Health Care Management as specified in Attachment F3, Contractor Chart of Deliverables.
+The results and the analysis of the results shall be submitted to DHCM as specified in Attachment F3, Contractor Chart of Deliverables.
+Survey results should be reported separately by Title XIX and Title XXI categories and in aggregate.
+The Contractor shall utilize member survey findings to improve care for Title XIX and Title XXI members.

 For non-AHCCCS required surveys, the Contractor shall provide notification as specified in Attachment F3, Contractor Chart of Deliverables, prior to conducting any Contractor initiated member or provider survey.
 The notification must include a project scope statement, project timeline and a copy of the survey.
-The results and analysis of the results of any Contractor initiated surveys shall be submitted to the Division of Health Care Management as specified in Attachment F3, Contractor Chart of Deliverables.
+Survey results should be reported separately by Title XIX and Title XXI categories and in aggregate.
+The Contractor shall utilize member survey findings to improve care for Title XIX and Title XXI members.
+The results and analysis of the results of any Contractor initiated surveys shall be submitted to the DHCM as specified in Attachment F3, Contractor Chart of Deliverables.
 Surveys performed by the Contractor to evaluate plan satisfaction for previous members (exit surveys), are subject to the above notification requirement for non-AHCCCS required surveys and are not subject to Marketing Committee approval.